meeq/FlappyBird-N64/README.md

 # Flappy Bird for Nintendo 64

+![Screenshots of Flappy Bird menus and gameplay](./Screenshots.png?raw=true)

-> Tap A to flap your wings and fly!
+Tap A to flap your wings and fly!
 The hit iOS game from 2013 is now available for N64!
 Navigate a bird through a series of gaps and try not to hit the walls.
 This simple, one-button game is so easy to play that everyone will want a turn to see how far they can go.

-![Screenshots of Flappy Bird menus and gameplay](./Screenshots.png?raw=true)
+## Overview

 This project is intended to be a complete example of a simple yet non-trivial game built for Nintendo 64 using the open source [LibDragon SDK](https://dragonminded.com/n64dev/libdragon/).

-## Project status

 This project is considered "done", and is no longer being actively developed.
-Occasionally, there may be maintenance updates to ensure the code remains compatible with upstream changes to LibDragon.
+It may receive occasional maintenance updates to ensure the code remains compatible with upstream changes in LibDragon.

 ### Features

-* A faithful recreation of the original iOS game
+* Faithful recreation of the original iOS game
-* Hardware-accelerated graphics rendering
+* N64 RDP-accelerated graphics rendering
-* Hardware-accelerated audio mixing
+* N64 RSP-accelerated audio mixing
 * 60FPS gameplay at 320x240 resolution
 * Parallax background scrolling
 * Rumble Pak support